Sphinx-LuaLS¶

 For classes, includes members inherited from base classes.

-A coma-separated list of members that should not be documented.
+A comma-separated list of members that should not be documented.

 If enabled, autodoc will recursively generate documentation for all objects nested within the root.
 That is, object’s members, their members, and so on.

-Controls how items are sorted.
+Controls how members are sorted.
 There are three options available:

 alphabetical